top of page

 Currently, the central focus of my research program focuses on the following:

 Ottawa is Canada’s capital city.
 It’s a great place to live, work, and study.
 While it offers the advantages of a city, with year round festivals, fine restaurants, and twelve national museums, it is also close to nature.
 In 10 minutes you can be outside of the city in the forest or on one of our many beautiful waterways.
-For further information on our city, see:

 As a scientist, Ottawa is a fantastic place to conduct research because of the many resources available.
 The Biology Department at Carleton is part of a larger institute with the University of Ottawa, the OCIB (Ottawa Carleton Institute of Biology), the largest Institute in Biology for Graduate studies in Canada.
-Ottawa is also home to several government departments and agencies (e.g. Agriculture Canada, the Canadian Food Inspection Agency, Health Canada, Fisheries and Oceans Canada and Environment Canada, National Research Council of Canada).
+Ottawa is also home to several government departments and agencies (e.g. Agriculture & Agrifood Canada, the Canadian Food Inspection Agency, Health Canada, Fisheries & Oceans Canada, Environment Canada, and the National Research Council of Canada).
 As well, over 100 companies are conducting research in medical, agricultural and environmental biotechnology.
 The National Wildlife Research Centre laboratories are also situated at Carleton adjoined to the Nesbitt Biology Building.
 Carleton Biology faculty and students have close ties with these organizations.
-For more information on the Biology Department at Carleton, please see:

 bottom of page